 The Department's roots can be traced back to the late 1800's.
 For over 100 years citizens and visitors have enjoyed the comfort of the highest standard of police service and the Department continues to respect those standards and traditions.
-Today, the Ticonderoga Police Department consists of 6 sworn officers and 1 non-sworn member including a Chief of Police, 2 Sergeants, 3 full time Patrolman, 6 part time Patrolman and a Police Records Clerk.
+Today, the Ticonderoga Police Department consists of a Chief, 1 Sergeant,5 full time Patrolman and 5 Part tim Patrolman and a Police Records Clerk.
 The department patrols an area of 88.3 square miles and serves approximately 5200 local citizens.

 The officers of the Ticonderoga Poilce Department receive 6 months of intensive police academy training prior to being assigned to active patrol.
 This training was normally held at the Zone 9 Police Academy in Plattsburgh, NY until 2007.
 In 2007 we sent our first officer to the Zone 5 Police Academy in Schenectady, NY.
 Aside from the basic 6 month academy, officers receive ongoing instruction in several key areas as well as individual specialized training.
 All officers recieve annual firearms and use of force training from the Department's Firearms Instructor as well as CPR and Automatic External Defibrillator (AED) training from the Department's medical instructor.
 Specialized training include sexual assault investigation, railway incident investigation, narcotic investigation, mountain bike patrol, animal cruelty investigation, commercial vehicle enforcement, accident reconstruction, death investigation and many more.